OpenAI

 Cyber

-OpenAI says the models don't have dangerous cyber capabilities.
-It doesn't really say why it believes they're safe or what would change its mind.
-It does reasonable evals, but the models do well on the most challenging CTFs.
+OpenAI claims that the model doesn't have dangerous cyber capabilities.
+It doesn't really say why it believes that or what would change its mind.
+It does reasonable evals; it's not clear how to interpret the results.

 AI R&D

-OpenAI says the models aren't as helpful as a strong research assistant.
-Some of its evals do suggest that, but the models might be substantially underelicited and might be close to that level, and it's not clear what would change OpenAI's mind.
+OpenAI says the model isn't as helpful as a strong research assistant.
+The model might be substantially underelicited, and it's not clear what would change OpenAI's mind.

 Scheming capabilities